Rush University Medical Center, located in Chicago, Illinois, is a leading U.S. academic health system.

 However, Rush needed a modern data platform to gain deeper, and faster, insights into patient care and healthcare delivery.
 “We don't believe that we can do all the projects in our pipeline without a big data platform that can support new types of data, along with the growing volume and high velocity of data we want to analyze, ” said Khan.

 Rush University Medical Center is working with Cloudera and MetiStream to implement machine learning and deploy analytics-as-a-service to hospital administrators, clinicians, and researchers.
-With this platform, which runs on Microsoft Azure, Rush is eliminating data silos and can analyze a much wider range of data in near-real time—from genomic data to medical device data to unstructured clinical notes and text data.
+With this platform, Rush is eliminating data silos and can analyze a much wider range of data in near-real time—from genomic data to medical device data to unstructured clinical notes and text data.
 In fact, with Cloudera and MetiStream, Rush ingested years of clinical notes into the platform in only 36 hours.

 “We started on this path for several reasons—genomics and precision medicine is a big one,” said Dr. Bala Hota, chief analytics officer at Rush University Medical Center.
 “Unstructured data is another.
 Tapping into the content of clinical notes—what doctors have written and what they mean—is also crucial.
 We found that adding clinical notes to models doubled the accuracy of the models.”